 Be Clear About Your Non Commitments

-fleetinggtd is among other things, about being appropriately engaged.
+gtd is among other things, about being appropriately engaged.

-Hence I’ve setup a trusted system that captures my commitments.
-Unfortunately, a topic happens from time to time that no matter how clear I clarified I did not commit to it, people still behave like if I committed to it.
+Unfortunately, from time to time and no matter how clear I clarified I did not commit to it, people still behave like if I was committed.

-It happens mostly in team commitments, where other members of the team behave as if they were committed (and they most likely are).
+This happens mostly in team commitments, where other members of the team behave as if they were committed (and they most likely are).
 As a member of the team, I become part of it against my will, at least from an exterior perspective.
 This is independent of disagree and commit, where I can commit to some team goal while not believing it.
 Here, on the contrary, I might agree with the idea but did not deem reasonable to believe that I (and likely the team) would make it, hence I would feel that committing would be intellectually dishonest.

 The strange thing with such situations is that being surrounded with people behaving as if I was committed tends to make me doubt: Did I actually commit?
 Why isn’t that in my trusted system?
 Did I miss it?